-A completely different paradigm is provided by the concept of "provable" security.
-A significant line of research has tried to provide proofs in the framework of complexity theory (a.k.a. "reductionist" security proofs [4]): the proofs provide reductions from a well-studied problem (RSA or the discrete logarithm) to an attack against a cryptographic protocol.
+A completely different paradigm is provided by the concept of "provable" security in the computational model.
+A significant line of research has tried to provide proofs in the framework of complexity theory (a.k.a. "reductionist" security proofs [3]): the proofs provide reductions from a well-studied computational problem (RSA or the discrete logarithm) to an attack against a cryptographic protocol.
+Adversaries, and any player, are now modeled by probabilistic Turing machines.

 At the beginning, people just tried to define the security notions required by actual cryptographic schemes, and then to design protocols which achieve these notions.
 The techniques were directly derived from the complexity theory, providing polynomial reductions.
 However, their aim was essentially theoretical.
-They were indeed trying to minimize the required assumptions on the primitives (one-way functions or permutations, possibly trapdoor, etc) [37,
+They were indeed trying to minimize the required assumptions on the primitives (one-way functions or permutations, possibly trapdoor, etc) [34, 32, 52, 65] without considering practicality.
+Therefore, they just needed to design a scheme with polynomial algorithms, and to exhibit polynomial reductions from the basic assumption on the primitive into an attack of the security notion, in an asymptotic way.